arnav0103/All-Clubs-Submissions/README.md

 ## This is my submission for the Coding Club Recruitment

+For Task 1 the notebook shows invalid for some reason on github please download the notebook and see

 For Task 2 three API keys need to be put in the .env file <br><br>

   -**GOOGLE_API_KEY** (https://aistudio.google.com/prompts/new_chat)<br>